gitmhd/flex-grids/README.md

 All items have the same width because I gave each column 3 grids, so the sum is 12.

-You can add after hyphen breakpoints(sm, md, lg, xl) depending on the screen you target.
+You can suffix the ".col" with a hyphen followed by a breakpoint that shows the screens you target.

 ```html
 <div class="container">